Ph.D., University of Arizona, 1999

 Department of Earth & Environmental Sciences

-My research interests are varied, but center on vegetation, ecology and paleoecology.
-I am involved in projects that study changes in plants and plant communities from current times to the late Quaternary using macro- and micro-fossils.
-Within the context of this focus, I have focused on the application of stable isotope analysis and morphological measurements to reconstruct past plant physiology, especially over the last great rise in atmospheric CO2 that occurred during deglaciation.
-My research has also looked at the variability of natural populations as a means to test their suitability as proxy records for past changes.
-In addition, I have worked with atmospheric models to track the incorporation and downwind transport of pollen from source areas as a means to understand depositional processes.
-The most recent application of this work is to track plant gene-flow from genetically modified crop plants into wild relatives growing in surrounding areas nearby.
+My research interests are varied, but center on vegetation changes occurring over the past 20,000 years.
+My interests include primarily the fields of ecology and paleoecology.
+I am involved in projects that study changes in plant morphology and plant communities from current times to the late Quaternary using macro- and micro-fossils.
+Within the context of this focus, I have used the application of stable isotope analysis and morphological measurements to reconstruct past plant physiology, especially over the last great rise in atmospheric CO2 that occurred during deglaciation.
+My research has also looked at the variability of natural populations as a means to test their suitability as proxy records from past landscape changes.
+In addition, I have worked with atmospheric models to track the incorporation and downwind transport of pollen from source areas as a means to understand entrainment and depositional processes at long distances.
+The most recent application of this work tracked plant gene-flow from genetically modified crop plants into wild relatives growing in surrounding areas.

 Examples of Current Research Themes: